PORTUGAL

 Film and TV Industry Regulations and Incentives

-In 2024, both the cash rebate and cash refund introduced additional points for sustainability plans created by certified green consultants.
+In 2024/2025, both the cash rebate and cash refund introduced one additional point for sustainability plans created by certified green consultants.

 A second point is awarded for the cash refund if an audit verifies the implementation of green measures.